twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 <h2>Returning a String from C/C++ WebAssembly to JavaScript</h2>

-Returning a string from C to JavaScript is the reverse of passing in a string from JavaScript to C. When the “raw” WebAssembly capabilities are used (WebAssembly.Module, etc.) and your C code looks like this:
+Returning a string from C to JavaScript is the reverse of passing in a string from JavaScript to C. When the “raw” WebAssembly capabilities are used (`WebAssembly.Module`, etc.) and your C code looks like this:

 ~~~
 return("my string");